marinakiseleva/thex_rfc_classifier/README.md

 You also need the .FITS data file to run analysis on.
 Currently using Yujing's version 3 database, THEx-catalog.v0_0_3.fits.

+### How it works
+You call model.py which runs the main().
+It first initializes a Pandas DataFrame of data using data_init.collect_data.
+Then, it calls the function run_analysis in model.py which is the workhorse of this program.
+Here, it uses data_prep.prep_data which filters down the data based on values passed in for: redshift, subsampling, and one versus all divsion.

 ## Versioning